una/personal-goals/happy-moments/happy-moments.md

 11/02/2015
 ---
 I took a dance class tonight!
 It was an intermediate hip hop class at Ballet Austin.
 So fun.
 I love to dance.

+11/03/2015
+---
+Went to trivia tonight with the gang and we got two perfect rounds!
+Which was pretty awesome.

+11/04/2015
+---
+Stayed in today to finish my resume, which I just did in code and printed to pdf because that's easier for me now :P